Table of Contents

 Another important benefit of publishing in a special issue is that your article will be reviewed by at least two independent experts in your field.
 This is to ensure the originality and quality that a special issue demands.
 Special issues also often have highly regarded editorial teams.

 Collaborating and publishing with your peers is a great way to utilize your network and tap into different perspectives in your field.
 This can also contribute to your work having a long-term impact since your article in a special issue can often mean that more readers will find your research.

 How can I publish in the special issue?

 When putting together your proposal, make sure you follow the template provided by most journals.
 Usually there is a proposal form that you can fill out.
 For Elsevier journals, you can submit your proposal here.
-Simply follow the system prompts, including the proposal type, the name of the journal you’d like to publish to, and completing all steps for submission including attaching any mandatory files.
+Simply follow the system prompts, including the proposal type, the name of the journal you’d like to publish to, and complete all the steps for submission, including attaching any mandatory files.